prisms-center/CASMcode_docs/_pages/installation.md

 - The `libcasm` and `libccasm` shared libraries.
 - The ``ccasm`` command line program.

+To use CASM, activate the CASM environment:

+    conda activate casm

 The ``casm-python`` Python package is a collection of Python packages that provide a Python interface to the CASM libraries, implement wrappers to fitting methods and DFT software, and provide other tools for plotting and analysis.
-It can be installed using:
+From inside the `casm` conda environment, it can be installed using:

     pip install casm-python